zinga331/recognition-frontend/notes.md

 - **JavaScript support for future WebSocket.** - On login, user is prompted to opt-in or opt-out of notifications.
 If opted-in, notifications periodically appear for about thirty seconds.
 The latest notification can be viewed by clicking the notification button.
 - **JavaScript support application's interaction logic.** - Users can add and remove new fields from the table while indexing.
 The table populates on page load based on the results from the database queries.

-- Add functionality to simulate logging in, displaying the user's name, based on what they entered with register or login.

-- Add functionality to update the size of the table, by deleting or adding rows.

-- Simulate getting a random image from the server and displaying it, rather than the same image every time.

-- Show some way of doing notifications, like a popup or something.

 ## CSS ASSIGNMENT DELIVERABLES

 - _Header, Footer, and main content body_ - The header, footer, and main content body are styled with a background color, and the main content body is centered.